 Just before morning playtime we have a snack time in the classroom which is a healthy snack provided by the government fruit scheme.
 If you know your child likes a particular snack, please put these in your child's book bag daily, in a clearly named pot or with their name on the wrapper.
 This will still need to be a healthy fruit/vegetable snack.
+In addition to snack time, children have independent access to drink water throughout the day.
+Please provide a named water bottle for your child to support this.

 Milk will be provided at snack times for those who wish their child to have milk.
 Please see the 'Cool Milk' leaflet which will be in your pack.